brianclements03/my_strava_project/ReadMe.md

 - geopy: library for working with geospatial data
 - https://nexporter.bullrox.net/ (a website that helps download Nike Run Club gpx files)
 ## Other notes
+- NRC is in miles and minutes; Strava in km and seconds.
+However, GPX files report meters and seconds